Strings in JPQL and Criteria Queries

 • CONCAT('Serbia', ' and ', 'Montenegro') is evaluated to 'Serbia and Montenegro'.

-SUBSTRING - Getting a Portion of a String
+SUBSTRING - extracting a portion of a string

-The SUBSTRING(str, pos [, length]) function returns a substring of a specified string.
+The SUBSTRING(str, pos [, length]) function returns a portion of a string.

 For example: